Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 About Toronto, Ontario

-Toronto is the financial capital of Canada.
+Toronto is the financial capital of Canada and the second-largest financial services center in North America.
 About 40 percent of Canada’s business headquarters are here, including the country’s largest banks.
 Toronto is the capital of the Province of Ontario and is located on the north shore of Lake Ontario.

-It was settled in 1750 as Fort Rouille.
-It was established as York in 1793 and incorporated as Toronto in 1834.
+It was settled in 1750 as Fort Rouille, established as York in 1793, and incorporated as Toronto in 1834.
 The city amalgamated with neighbouring towns in 1953 as Metro Toronto.
-It wasn’t until 1998 that it amalgamated as the City of Toronto.
-And the city continues to undergo great development.
+In 1998 it amalgamated as the City of Toronto with much great development since then.

 How Many People Live in Toronto, Ontario?